uploadcare/pyuploadcare-example/README.md

 ![Setup background](./img/setup_addon_remove_bg.png)

-Usually it takes time to remove the background especially for large images, so one can see `IN_PROGRESS` status page with refresh button
+Usually it takes time to remove the background especially for large images, so you may see `IN_PROGRESS` status page with refresh button

 ![Recogntion results](./img/addon_remove_bg_in_progress.png)

-New image with removed backgorund is put into new file, so the result page has both links to original file and created one
+Image with removed background will be put into new file, so the result page has both links to the original file and created one

 ![Background results](./img/addon_remove_bg_result_done.png)